liuxy5615/sqlite/README.md

 # sqlite
-A dynamic library to manage sqlite
+A dynamic library to manage sqlite.You need to config by yourself.